maltesie/ChimericFragments/README.md

 - Compute significance based on complementarity between ligated fragments.
 - Visualize the network of interactions and host the visualization as a web app.
 - Allow for searching and filtering of the network by various criteria.
 - Provide interactive plots for individual and aggregated ligation events.

+Necessary inputs to the analysis pipeline:

+- Sequencing reads (single end or paired end, FASTA or FASTQ, gzipped or not)
+- A genome (FASTA)
+- A corresponding annotation for CDS (and optionally UTRs) and non-coding RNAs (GFF3)

 ## Dependencies

 ChimericFragments is written in the Julia programming language and requires Julia (1.9.3) to be installed on your system.
 You can download Julia [here](https://julialang.org/downloads/).
 It is highly recommended to install Julia as described [here](https://julialang.org/downloads/platform/).
 **ChimericFragments will not work with a Julia installation from your OS repository or a package manager like conda**.

 ChimericFragments depends on fastp (0.23.3+) for reads trimming and on bwa-mem2 (2.2.1+) and samtools (1.14.0+)